b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

  ***3 - Startup script***

- Please use ./start-all.sh, it contains the "docker-compose up", and "sed -i -e 's/\r$//' ./scripts/cassandra_init.sh" was added.
+ Please use ./start-all.sh, it contains the "docker-compose up".

+ The following was added "sed -i -e 's/\r$//' ./scripts/cassandra_init.sh".

 This deals with replacing the encoding of CRLF file with LF.